grafana/mimir/docs/sources/getting-started/_index.md

 These instructions focus on deploying Mimir as a single process.
 Refer to [Architecture](../architecture.md) for more information about the microservices.

+This guide assumes you have already installed a Prometheus server or the Grafana Agent.
+To install Prometheus, refer to [Prometheus Installation](https://prometheus.io/docs/prometheus/latest/installation/).
+To install the Grafana Agent, refer to the [latest release](https://github.com/grafana/agent/releases/latest).

 ## Install Mimir

 To install Mimir, download the latest release from GitHub and mark the file as executable.